What Is the “Implied Covenant of Quiet Enjoyment”?

 Making the Place Unlivable

-If your actions or lack of action make the home unfit to live in, it's as if you're forcing your tenant to leave.
+If your actions or lack of action make the leased premises unfit to live in, it's as if you're forcing your tenant to leave the rental property, which is another breach.
 This not only ends the rental agreement early without penalty but could also land landlords in legal trouble.

 Being Unkind or Unfair

-Landlords should always treat their tenants fairly, especially if they're just trying to exercise their rights, like reporting issues.
-Any form of unfair treatment or punishment by landlords can break the promise of a peaceful home.
+Landlords should always treat their tenants fairly, especially if they're just trying to exercise their rights, like reporting issues with the property's condition.
+Any form of unfair treatment or punishment by landlords can break the promise of a peaceful property and breach the covenant.

 What Should You Do If You Break the Implied Covenant of Quiet Enjoyment?

-Although not every disagreement leads to a courtroom, here are potential outcomes if landlords infringe upon the peaceful living agreement:
+Although not every disagreement leads to a court room, here are potential outcomes if landlords infringe upon the covenant of quiet enjoyment.

 Tenant Files a Formal Complaint

 Persistent issues such as maintenance issues that remain unresolved through verbal discussions may lead the tenant to document the problem formally through quiet enjoyment complaints.
-They might send a letter highlighting the breach of peaceful living, signaling a serious concern.
+They might send a letter highlighting the breach of peaceful living, signaling a serious concern and severe disturbances.

-Receiving a quiet enjoyment complaint letter is a call to action for landlords to address and rectify the issue promptly to avoid further complications regarding your tenant's quiet enjoyment.
+Receiving a quiet enjoyment complaint letter is a call to action for landlords to rectify the issue promptly to avoid further complications.

 computer on a wood desk next to a notepad and a cup of coffee